actions/runner/docs/preview/yamlgettingstarted-tasks.md

 Alternatively, the task ID (a GUID) can be used instead of the task name.

-The detailed task metadata (contribution identifier and GUID) can be found from:
+The contribution identifier and GUID can be found from:
 `https://<YOUR_ACCOUNT>.visualstudio.com/_apis/distributedtask/tasks`

 ## Export to YAML

-Refer to View Yaml link at the top of the build definition editor.
+Designer definitions have a `View Yaml` link that will export the selected configuration to YAML.